killme2008/clojure-control/README.md

     lein new mycontrol

-Then edit `mycontrol/project.clj` to add control dependency:

-     [control "0.3.2"]  ;clojure 1.3
-     [control "0.3.1"]  ;clojure 1.2

-Type `lein deps` to resolve dependencies.Creating a control file by:
+Creating a control file by:

      cd mycontrol
      lein control init